srikanth141199/Srikanth141199/README.md

 👋 Hi there!
-I'm Srikanth, currently employed at Wipro.
+I'm Srikanth, currently employed at Capgemini.

-🔭 My interests lie in the world of JavaScript, TypeScript, React.js, Angular, and various JavaScript libraries and frameworks.
+🔭 My interests lie in the world of JavaScript, TypeScript, React.js, Node JS, and various JavaScript libraries and frameworks.

 🤔 Continuously enhancing expertise in DSA, system design, and advancing Node.js skills.